-8-Year-Old Girl Learns To Cut Hair At Junior Barber Academy
+7-Year-Old Barber Offers Free Haircuts To Neighborhood Kids

 Turned out he wasn’t interested but Neijae was.

-“When we came back home, she saw some of the information on social media and she said, ‘mom he doesn’t want to do it, I’ll give it a go,’” said Jamie Graham, Neijae’s mother.
+“When we came back home, she saw some of the information on social media and she said, ‘Mom, he doesn’t want to do it, I’ll give it a go,’” said Jamie Graham, Neijae’s mother.

 ‘The Robin Williams Meadow’ Dedicated To Comedic Legend In San Francisco